Results 1 - 10 from 76 for oak quercus in 0.429 sec.

 White Oak Quercus alba

-White Oak Quercus alba Trees of the Pfeiffer Nature Center White Oak Quercus alba White Oak Quercus alba (KWER-kus AL-bah) As we noted in the discussion of Red Oaks in the last issue, Quercus ... ), the same family as the American Beech, and is deriverd from the Latin for "beech tree."
-All oak trees of whatever species have small conspicuous flowers with both male and female flowers on the same tree. ...
+Oak Quercus alba Trees of the Pfeiffer Nature Center White Oak Quercus alba White Oak Quercus alba (KWER-kus AL-bah) As we noted in the discussion of Red Oaks in the last issue, Quercus is the Latin name for an oak ... the Red Oaks that the oak genus Quercus is included within ...

 www.pfeiffernaturecenter.org More from this site